cedricduriau/packagerbuddy/README.md

   * default: custom directory in the user home. (`~/.packagerbuddy/installed`)
 * `PB_SCRIPTS`: Directory of the post install scripts.
   * default: custom directory in the user home. (`~/.packagerbuddy/scripts`)

+### Examples

+If you want to try out the example setup shipping with the repository, follow these steps.

+* Copy the `examples/config/software.json` to the `PB_CONFIG` or default location.
+* Copy the `examples/scripts/vscode` to the `PB_SCRIPTS` or default location.

+This will allow you to install three software packages.
+One of them is `vscode` (Visual Studio Code), which has a post install script.
+Check out the `vscode` post install script for its inner working.
+Check out the [vscode release notes](https://code.visualstudio.com/updates) for a valid version number to install.